Single-Course Dansk 5 ECTS

 Overall Course Objectives

 To give a basic foundation in essential methods used in electronic measurements of physical quantities.
-Laboratory exercises will give the student experience with a number of principles used to convert a physical parameter into an electrical signal and the first analogue processing of the often noisy signal.
+Laboratory exercises will provide the student experience with a number of principles used to convert a physical parameter into an electrical signal and the first analogue processing of the often noisy signal.

 Learning Objectives